Head to Courchevel – arguably France’s most luxurious resort – as the Alpine ski season gets underway this year.

 As ever there are new developments to look out for this season if you are returning.
 Highlights include the new spa at Hotel Le Melezin (a huge architectural feat that saw a whole new floor dug over the summer), the new Ariondaz gondola at Moriond which aims to double capacity and cut 3 minutes from the time it takes to reach the top, and the new 3 Valleys 4 hour lift pass, which can be started any time of the day rather than be limited to morning or afternoon, to provide some real flexibility.

 This winter head to the diamond in the French Alps that is Courchevel.
 If it’s a first visit go see what all the fuss is about, and if you’re returning be sure to check out some of the excellent new additions that this season will bring.
-You can fly into Courchevel itself in small aircraft and Chambery, Grenoble, Lyon and Geneva are also nearby, be sure to book early to get your preferred slots!
+You can fly into Courchevel itself in small aircraft and Chambery, Grenoble, Lyon and Geneva are also nearby, you can also transfer by helicopter from Aosta Airport.
+Be sure to book early to get your preferred slots!

 Find flights to Courchevel today